 Many reading programs, like from the library or Half-Priced books, will give a free book as a reward for finishing the program.
+They do this because these companies understand the importance of reading.
 We like to be able to reward along the journey, so we give small rewards for each line that gets colored in, and then one big reward at the end of each month.

-You can download all of them as a PDF, or you can get them individually by clicking on the images below.
+You can download all of them as a PDF at the bottom of this article, or you can get them individually by clicking on the images below.